Razzini/advance-css/README.md

 Repository of advanced css course.

-I'm learning about how to build application how  a professional.
+I'm learning about how to build application front-end  as a professional.